bgp/bgpq4/README.md

 The
 **bgpq4**
-utility used to generate configurations (prefix-lists, extended access-lists, policy-statement terms and as-path lists) based on IRR data.
+utility is used to generate configurations (prefix-lists, extended access-lists, policy-statement terms and as-path lists) based on IRR data.

-The options are as follows:
+It's options are as follows:

 **-4**